 Favorite athlete: Allen Iverson

-One thing people don’t know about me: I know how to solve a rubix cube
+One thing people don’t know about me: I like to fish

 By Ed Morrone

 Following last season’s dramatic, come-from-behind victory over Souderton in the District One quarterfinals, Chris Manero was already salivating at the prospect of coaching Kevin Reilly in his senior baseball campaign.

 Sadly, subsisting on the memories will have to suffice for Manero and the Plymouth Whitemarsh baseball program.
 With no spring 2020 season coming, those memories are all they’ve got left.

 Reilly, a senior catcher for the Colonials, was still a junior in the final week of May during the 2019 season when he produced the biggest hit of his life.
 PW trailed Souderton 3-1 in the sixth inning of that quarterfinal contest, with a berth to the state tournament on the line.
 Reilly strode to the plate with a runner on and quickly fell behind 0-2 before working the count back to full.
 Then, pandemonium ensued in the form of a majestic, game-tying home run to left-center; the Colonials would go on to defeat the eventual state champion Indians in the seventh.
 It was a career high point for Reilly, the three-year varsity starter behind the plate who finished last season with a .403 batting average to go with a .506 on-base percentage.